Hbomberguy: Reception

 Brewis has been praised by critics for his YouTube channel's format and commentary.
 His 2017 video on VHS, which was produced in collaboration with video essayist and podcaster Shannon Strucci, was praised by TenEighty Magazine as an excellent "deep-dive" into the topic.
 His video analysis of the Ctrl+Alt+Del comic "Loss" has received critical acclaim: it was selected by Polygon as one of the ten best video essays of 2018 and was nominated three times in the Sight & Sound collection of 2018's most outstanding videographic criticism, with British film critic and filmmaker Charlie Shackleton stating: "The reliably great H. Bomberguy pushed the YouTube video essay into new territory with this Matryoshka doll of an upload: a layered critique of the gaming webcomic Ctrl+Alt+Del, Tommy Wiseau's bad-taste classic The Room and the YouTube video essay itself.
 To cap it all off, it's a horror movie".

 Brewis's Climate Denial: A Measured Response was nominated for Sight & Sound's 2019 list of the best video essays of the year, with Strucci saying: "this is the hardest I have ever laughed at any video essay ... and the humor and energy Harris brings to his work without sacrificing sincerity or depth of research is, as far as I am concerned, unparalleled".

 Personal life

 Brewis is bisexual and an atheist.
 He is a socialist and supported Jeremy Corbyn in the 2017 United Kingdom general election.
+In an interview with SmoshAlike from February 2026, Brewis said he had been residing in the United States for a year and a half after traveling to film a video, and was informed by his lawyer that, if he were to leave the United States, "they might not let me back in."